Updated: Feb 18

 To understand the perspective of the world, one author at Live Science by the name of Benjamin Radford explains, “Despite centuries of theological speculation about angels – from their number to their duties to how many can dance on the head of a pin – no one knows if they exist outside of stories and legends.
 Many people believe that they do.”
 While we know that they are real, we want to be sure that we know the real angels (genuine, authentic angelic hosts).

-The Bible is a book from God that is loaded with information about the angels, but very few people are using this powerful resource to develop their understanding about angels.
-The occult is a highly desirable subject matter in our world, but very little is being said about the angels of God in an accurate manner (mostly we see witchcraft, magic, fortune telling, seeking to access dead spirits through a medium, hunting ghosts and demonology etc.).
-While any Bible scholar is going to have a course in angelology (study of angels in theology), the only education that most people get is media and movie driven, and is misdirected by a movement that has been dubbed “angel mania”, where people are excited about the idea of angels, but fail to study the only revelation where their identity and work is revealed.
+The Bible is a book from God that is loaded with information about the angels, but very few people are using this powerful resource to develop their understanding of angels.
+The occult is a highly desirable subject matter in our world, but very little is being said about the angels of God in an accurate manner (mostly we see witchcraft, magic, fortune-telling, seeking to access dead spirits through a medium, hunting ghosts, and demonology, etc.).
+While any Bible scholar is going to have a course in angelology (the study of angels in theology), the only education that most people get is media and movie driven and is misdirected by a movement that has been dubbed “angel mania”, where people are excited about the idea of angels but fail to study the only revelation where their identity and work is revealed.
 We need to learn what the word of God says and sift through the errors that many teach.

 Perhaps you envision a choir holding harps that sing and play hymns, when in fact angels are only said to sing once in all of Scripture during the creation of the world.
-Our concept of an angel in heaven is just as distorted as our image of the devil in hell, which is often illustrated with a red suit, horns, long tongue, a pointy tail and pitch fork in hand.
-The Bibles description of angels or fallen angels is quite different.
+Our concept of an angel in heaven is just as distorted as our image of the devil in hell, which is often illustrated with a red suit, horns, long tongue, a pointy tail, and pitchfork in hand.
+The Bible's descriptions of angels or fallen angels are quite different.
 Angels were terrifying creatures.

 So terrifying was the sight of an angel that they often started their message off with the words, “Don’t be afraid” because people that beheld them were awestruck (surprised and fearful).
 In Luke 1:30; 2:9-10, we read phrases like, “Do not be afraid, Mary; for you have found favor with God.” or “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people.”
 Some people were so overwhelmed with the presence of an angel that they would fall down immediately before these heavenly creatures and in many cases, seek to show reverence to them.
 John in the book of Revelation was commanded twice to stop, get up, and only worship God.